 Students who graduate from Binghamton with a major in English and a concentration in rhetoric go on to have successful careers in the field of communications.
 The major allows students to combine a passion for writing and spoken words with hands-on experience in internships that may include print and broadcast media.

 The Psychology Department in Harpur College of Arts and Sciences offers a bachelor's degree in psychology, and provides students with a solid experimental background for further postgraduate study and training in all areas of psychology and related fields.
 Many graduates go on to earn a master's or a PhD and become researchers or clinical psychologists.
+The College of Community and Public Affairs (CCPA) offer a bachelor in social work (BSW).

 The College of Community and Public Affairs offers undergraduate coursework in human development, community organizations, leadership and advocacy, counseling and education, public/non-profit service, social justice, and immigration policies and services.
 Students are prepared to enter graduate studies in fields such as social work, public administration and education or careers in public and non-profit service in community organizations and local, state and federal government agencies.